macknightway/group8_COT5405/README.md

 $ python3.6 test.py

-To run a divide with fresh inputs
+To run a divide with fresh inputs...
+Note : This will only run each 1000 input from 4bits - 512bits once!
 $ python 3.6 random_input_generator.py
 $ python3.6 divide.py

 If you want to see how much memory is taken up then use the next command shown, but be warned that it will take significantly longer than normal so be patient!
+Also to enable feature uncomment the @profile by taking away the hashtag before in on around line 130.
 $ python3.6 -m memory_profiler divide.py